Fourth Dynasty of Egypt: Sneferu

 Sneferu, lauded as "Bringer of Beauty", "Master of All Justice", and "Ruler of Lower and Upper Nile", was the first pharaoh of the fourth dynasty.
 He descended from a family in Middle Egypt that lived near the city of Hermopolis, and most likely ascended to the throne by marrying a royal heiress.
 There is still debate as to who his father was, with the credit often being given to Huni, but this cannot be confirmed due to the break in dynasties.
 His mother, Meresankh I was either a lesser wife or concubine of Huni.

 Until his reign, Egyptian kings were thought to be worldly incarnations of Horus, obtaining total deification exclusively in death.
 Sneferu was the first king to proclaim that he was the embodiment of Ra, a sun deity.

 Sneferu built the Bent Pyramid, imitating King Djoser's tomb, approximately 150 years later.
 The Red Pyramid is considered to be the first of the "true" pyramids built by Sneferu and earned the name due to its red coloration from the limestone used.
 Sneferu is attributed to constructing the Meidum pyramid, likely for the last king of the Third Dynasty, Huni.

 Sneferu may also be responsible for a series of pyramids built in Selia, though no evidence dictates exactly who built them.
 He did commission a total of three pyramids during his reign.

 Many of Snerferu's political expeditions were to other countries to secure two things: a substantial labor force, through slavery, and access to a large store of building materials.
-He frequently traveled to Nubia, and Libya for these.
-The excursions into Nubia, and Libya allowed an extensive labor force to accumulate requiring vast amounts of food sources in order to maintain.
+He frequently traveled to Nubia and Libya for these.
+The excursions into Nubia and Libya allowed an extensive labor force to accumulate requiring vast amounts of food sources in order to maintain.

 Khufu

 Statue of Khufu/Cheops, Cairo Museum.

 Khufu, known to the Greek as Cheops, and Sneferu's successor—though it is unclear whether he was the biological son of Sneferu—was a widely known king.
-He is still known very well in present-day media, being featured in movies, novels, and television shows.
+He is still very well known in present-day media, being featured in movies, novels, and television shows.
 His fame stems from his pyramid on the northeastern plateau at Giza, where he was buried.
 His mortuary temple was built on the northern end of the pyramid, which is no longer accessible due to grave robbers ravaging the area.

 Only three-dimensional reliefs have been recovered and have lasted into modern day, including many limestone busts and clay figurines.
 Khufu's activities in and out of Egypt are not well documented, with the exception of his architecture.
 The Ancient Greeks remain some of the only texts referencing Khufu, through which they viewed him as a cruel and wicked man who offended the deities and forced his subjects into slavery.

 Khufu, as the son of Sneferu, was believed to be illegitimate and therefore unworthy of the throne.
-Even if he was Sneferu's true son.
-He did very little to expand the country of Egypt and failed to follow his father's footsteps of territorial gains.
+Even if he was Sneferu's true son, he did very little to expand the country of Egypt and failed to follow his father's footsteps of territorial gains.